Licensed Medicare Advisor · University Place, Washington 📞 (253) 880-6527

 Final thought

 There isn't a "best plan."
 There's just the plan that makes the most sense for you.
+And if you're still deciding between Medicare Supplement and Medicare Advantage, that's worth sorting out first.

 Not sure which plan actually fits you?